karkman/MMB-114_Genomics/Exercises/02-Read-trimming.md

 ## The sequencing data

 Next you will copy the sequence data to your own `data` folder.
 So everyone will have their own copy.
 The sequencing data can be found from `data` folder under the course `scratch` folder.
 List the content of our `Data` folder and only copy your own Nanopore reads (your own barcode).
-You can also copy the Illumina data, if you would like to analyse Illumina data as well
+You can also copy the Illumina data, if you would like to analyse that as well.
+Choose one of the isolates.
 To keep things organised, we'll make separate folders for Nanopore and Illumina reads.
 The command `cp` will copy the files to a speficified location, so make sure you have the `.` at the end (`.` means "here").